michaelpeluso/git-guru/readme.md

 ## Troubleshooting and FAQ
 - If you encounter any issues during the installation process, please ensure you have the correct versions of Python and pip installed.
 - If the README.md file is not generating as expected, ensure that your code snippets are relevant to your project.

-## Contribution
-We welcome contributions from the community.
-Please submit your pull requests for review.
-If you have any questions or need further information, feel free to reach out to us.

 ---
 Please note that this README.md file is generated and may not reflect the actual project's README.md file.